ktorio/ktor-documentation/topics/http-client_engines.md

 [//]: # (title: Engines)

-The [Ktor HTTP client](client.md) can be used on [different platforms](https://kotlinlang.org/docs/multiplatform.html), including JVM, [Android](https://kotlinlang.org/docs/android-overview.html), [JavaScript](https://kotlinlang.org/docs/js-overview.html), and [Native](https://kotlinlang.org/docs/native-overview.html) (iOS and desktop).
+The [Ktor HTTP client](client.md) can be used on [different platforms](http-client_multiplatform.md), including JVM, [Android](https://kotlinlang.org/docs/android-overview.html), [JavaScript](https://kotlinlang.org/docs/js-overview.html), and [Native](https://kotlinlang.org/docs/native-overview.html) (iOS and desktop).
 A specific platform may require a specific engine that processes network requests.
-For example, you can `Apache`, `Jetty`, or `CIO` for JVM, `OkHttp` for Android, and so on.
+For example, you can use `Apache`, `Jetty`, or `CIO` for JVM, `OkHttp` for Android, and so on.
 Different engines may have specific features and provide different configuration options.

 ## Add an Engine Dependency {id="dependencies"}

-Each engine requires a separate dependency.
-For each of the supported platform, you can see the available engines and required dependencies:
+Besides the [ktor-client-core](client.md#client-dependency) artifact, the Ktor client requires adding a specific dependency for each engine.
+For each of the supported platform, you can see the available engines and required dependencies in a corresponding section:
 * [JVM and Android](#jvm-android)
 * [iOS](#ios)
 * [JavaScript](#js)